First-Peoples-Cultural-Council/fv-web-ui/docker/README.md

 * Alternatively navigate to ```docker/``` and run the command ```./UpdateModuleMain.sh <ModuleName>``` where ```<ModuleName>``` is the name of the module you have created/made changes to (eg: ```./UpdateModuleMain.sh FirstVoicesData```).

 Both of the above will build the module, remove any old copies inside of the docker container, copy the new jarfile into the docker container, and restart the nuxeo backend to deploy the changes/module.

 #### Manual method:
 * Ensure you remove any old versions of the module inside of the docker container that match the module you want to deploy.
 To do this you can run the command ```docker exec nuxeo-dev sh -c 'rm /opt/nuxeo/server/nxserver/bundles/<ModuleName>-*.jar'```
-* Navigate into the module you changed (e.g. FirstVoicesSecurity) and build it with the command: ```mvn clean install``` This will generate a jarfile for the module in the target directory (e.g. FirstVoicesSecurity/target/FirstVoicesSecurity-*.jar).
+* Navigate into the module you changed (e.g. FirstVoicesSecurity) and build it with the command: ```mvn clean install -Pbackend```.
+If you want a faster build, and to skip tests temporarily, use the  ```-DskipTests``` option too.
+This will generate a jarfile for the module in the target directory (e.g. FirstVoicesSecurity/target/FirstVoicesSecurity-*.jar).
 * Execute the following command to copy the JAR into the running backend docker container, and restart the server to apply the changes:
 ```
 docker cp target/FirstVoicesSecurity-*.jar nuxeo-dev:/opt/nuxeo/server/nxserver/bundles/ && docker exec nuxeo-dev nuxeoctl restart